Ben Browder had a cameo Guardians of the Galaxy, Vol 2 because James Gunn was a huge Farscape fan

 This presented a major departure from his normal sci-fi roles or even some of the characters he played on TV.
 He told Popmatters, “This is a departure from everything.
 Yeah, it’s an unusual piece, but that’s what drew me to it and made it interesting.
 It was a different kind of day at work, and it was certainly a different kind of experience.
 It’s so far away from something like Farscape or Stargate that from an acting standpoint it’s actually a viable reason to do it.
 Stretch in different ways; to look different, to be different.”

-He found work on Criminal Minds and All Rise as well as on the features God Bless the Broken Road, Hoax, and Being.
+He found work on Criminal Minds and All Rise as well as on the features God Bless the Broken Road, Hoax, Being, and Station 19.
 The work may be trickling in, but he is still finding it.
 Plus, there has been rumor that Farscape could be making a return.
 Fans would love it.